edsml-mh1123/AR6-WGI-Figure/README.md

 ![GitHub release](https://img.shields.io/github/v/release/edsml-mh1123/AR6-WGI-Figure?logo=github)
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/edsml-mh1123/AR6-WGI-Figure/update)

-## Disclaimer
-Please note that figures in this repository may differ from those in the published version due to the editorial process.
-The repository contains the latest available versions prior to publication.

 Figure number: 3.3
 From the IPCC Working Group I Contribution to the Sixth Assessment Report: Chapter 3